-How to Get Moving and Get in Shape This Summer
+How to Get in Shape for Summer

 And before you know it, another year has passed, only to repeat yourself and continue the vicious cycle.
 However, every season has its own temptations and should not dictate your motivation to get in shape.

 1. Evaluate Personal Health

 Before starting any sort of exercise or weight loss program, it is important to evaluate and communicate any personal health concerns.

 2. Make SMART Goals

 Though it is admirable to make big goals, being too lofty can diminish their success.
 Making "SMART" goals has shown to lead to boundless accomplishments, including this summer!

 • Specific: Unlike generic goals, SMART and specific goals are specific and the questions of who, what, when, where, and why?